The Gulf Stream (painting)

 The Gulf Stream is an 1899 oil painting by the American artist Winslow Homer.
 It shows a man in a small dismasted rudderless fishing boat struggling against the storm-tossed waves and perils of the sea, presumably near the Gulf Stream, and was the artist's statement on a theme that had interested him for more than a decade.
 During the time he explored this theme, Homer, a New Englander, boated often near Florida, Cuba, and the Caribbean.

 Background

 Homer crossed the Gulf Stream numerous times; his first trip to the Caribbean in 1885 seems to have inspired several related works dated from the same year, including a pencil drawing of a dismasted boat, a large watercolor The Derelict (Sharks), and a larger watercolor of the forward part of the boat, Study for "The Gulfstream".
 A later watercolor study was The Gulfstream of 1889, in which the disabled boat now includes a sailor and flailing shark.
-Additionally, there are other related watercolors; the shark in Shark Fishing of 1885 was later appropriated for The Gulfstream of 1889, and a watercolor of 1899 entitled After the Hurricane (also known as, After the Hurricane, Bahamas), in which a figure lies unconscious beside his beached boat, with waves and sky suggesting the aftermath of a storm, represents the finale of the watercolor narrative of man against nature.
+Additionally, there are other related watercolors; the shark in Shark Fishing of 1885 was later appropriated for The Gulfstream of 1889.
+A watercolor of 1899 entitled After the Hurricane (also known as After the Hurricane, Bahamas) depicting a figure lying unconscious beside his beached and wreaked boat, with waves and sky suggesting the aftermath of a storm, represents the finale of the narrative of man against nature.